 Adopted children and youth can learn about:

 Getting started with the adoption process

 Children’s aid societies facilitate the adoption of a child or youth in their care.
-Learn about the public adoption process in Ontario.
-Contact your local society for all the required information you will need to consider public adoption.
+Contact your local society to learn about the children available for adoption and to begin the public adoption application process.